After 16 years of retirement and family life, Patti Smith marked her return to full-length live music performance with this Toronto show.

 In between she covered Nina Simone’s “Don’t Smoke In Bed,” and at the conclusion of the three songs, announced that she would be taking a break “to do some mothering.”
 In the interim, her friends, Carolyn Striho and the Detroit Energy Asylum, would play a set before she returned for another round with a full band.

 Carolyn Striho was one of the persons who was instrumental in getting Patti back into performing, being a local Detroit musician who had played with Fred.
 The contrast, however, between she and Patti’s style was jarring to put it mildly.
-Technically adept but utterly artless and personality-free, Striho and her band came off like an over-caffeinated, fifth-rate Melissa Etheridge or any take-your-pick anonymous suburban bar band entity trundling out roadhouse blooze-rawk.
+Technically adept but artless and personality-free, Striho and her band came off like an over-caffeinated Melissa Etheridge copy or any take-your-pick anonymous suburban bar band entity trundling out roadhouse blooze-rawk.

 About halfway through the first number, MZ and I started looking at each other with utter mortification.
 Oh dear.
 Oh dear me.
 Oh …. my.